lesliedoherty/visual_regression/README.md

 ## Prerequisits

-1. ChromeDriver installed and added to the $PATH
+- ChromeDriver installed and added to the $PATH

 ```bash
 brew cask install chromedriver
 ```

+- Set your local vairables in `.env`

 ## Usage ##